Japan hopes RCEP deal pushes Biden and U.S. to rejoin trade frameworks

 Japanese officials also hope that the United Kingdom's enthusiasm in joining the TPP may raise its attractiveness for the next Biden administration, which is thought to be keen on cooperating with allies to pressure China.

-Before the U.S. exit, the 12-party TPP represented 40% of global GDP and boasted sharply higher trade and investment standards than RCEP.
-It had a strategic significance to counter China, which has increased its influence in the Asia-Pacific via its Belt and Road Initiative.
+Before the U.S. exit, the 12-party TPP represented 40% of the global economy and boasted sharply higher trade and investment standards than RCEP.
+It had strategic significance in countering China, which has increased its influence in the Asia-Pacific via its Belt and Road Initiative.

 Japan led efforts to rescue the TPP, striking an agreement with the remaining 10 countries, including Australia and Canada, and implementing the revised deal, officially known as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, in 2018.